topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 ;*****************************************************************************
 ;* AlienBehaviorUpdate.
-;* This is the 'core of the matter'!
 ;* The 'core of the matter': drives every alien attack pattern and the ;* randomized selection.
 One sub-task runs per frame, chosen round-robin by ;* Counter93 (0-7) via jump table T3018.
 The sub-tasks cooperate through the